This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 Sarah Baker (44) left school at 16 to work in customer services and admin roles in the NHS, Inland Revenue and Department of Immigration.
 She joined West Thames College as a senior PA, switched to IT in 2011 and became IT support manager in 2014.

-How did you get into IT?
+How did you get into information technology?

 I’ve always had a passion for IT, mobiles, smart watches, and so on.
 But I cried when I was told I’d be joining the IT helpdesk in a staff restructure after working as a senior college PA for five years!
 However, I have never looked back since and I love my job.
 My manager said I was too good to be just picking up a phone and he gave me more responsibility such as looking after our apprentices.
 Another restructuring created the support manager role.

-What do you like most about your role?
+What do you like most about your role as an IT support manager?

 No two days are the same.
 You are constantly on your toes, running around at a million mph, fixing problems, and helping all our students and staff to make sure their day at college goes as well as can be.
 I love the college environment, being around young people and seeing their ideas.
 Like the internet giant we, too, have a creative thinking space in our office to encourage students to drop in - we call it ‘Fake Google’.

-What’s a typical week look like?
+What’s a typical week look like for an IT managing apprentices?

 I usually come in early and check the helpdesk queue to see what overnight requests are outstanding.
 I prioritise work for that day, assign jobs to my team and check if anything has gone down overnight.
 This takes about an hour and then after that, there is no typical day - we just don't know what will break or the problems we’ll face.